thundercakes/smitten/README.md

 _You may need to uninstall older versions of Microsoft Visual C++ and/or .NET Framework first._

 ##Setup
-* Install the three requirements above.
+* Install the requirements above.
+* Make sure smitten.exe and commands.csv are in the same folder.
 * Optional:
 You may edit commands.csv with Excel or a text editor to add/edit your own commands.
 (This site may help: http://smite.gamepedia.com/Voice_Guided_System)
-* Run smitten.ahk.
+* Run smitten.exe.
 * An icon will appear in your System Tray.

 ##Use